NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 \paragraph{Field: Maximum Heat Recovery Outlet Temperature}\label{plhp_eir_cooling_inputs_maximum_heat_recovery_outlet_temperature}

 This optional numeric field specifies the maximum leaving water temperature at the heat recovery outlet node.
 The hot water temperature is not allowed to exceed this value.
 The default value is 60.
 The units for this field are [C].
+If the heat recovery coil entering hot water temperature is at or exceeds this temperature limit, the heat recovery operation is disabled, and the heat pump operates in cooling-only mode.

 \paragraph{Field: Heat Recovery Capacity Modifier Function of Temperature Curve Name}\label{plhp_eir_cooling_inputs_heat_recovery_capft}